rhaiscript/rhai-sci/src/DOCS.md

 ```

 ## `ones`
 Create an matrix filled with ones.
-Can be called with either one argument (creating a square
+Can be called with either one int argument (creating a square
+matrix), on array argument (indicating the dimensions, such as that which is returned by `[size]`)
-matrix) or two arguments (specifying the number of rows and columns separately).
+or two arguments (specifying the number of rows and columns separately).
 ```rust
 # use rhai::Array;
 # use rhai_sci::eval;